xmonad/xmonad/.github/ISSUE_TEMPLATE.md

 ### Problem Description

-Describe the problem you are having, what you expect to happen instead, and how to reproduce the problem.
+Describe the problem you are having and what you expect to happen instead.

+### Steps to Reproduce

+Give detailed step-by-step instructions on how to reproduce the problem.

 ### Configuration File

-Please include the smallest configuration file that reproduces the problem you are experiencing:
+Please include the smallest _full_ configuration file that reproduces the problem you are experiencing:

 ```haskell
 module Main (main) where